IsmaelMartinez/teams-for-linux/CONTRIBUTING.md

 ## Release process

 The release is mostly automated using GitHub Actions.
-The release is triggered by merging to develop.
+The release is triggered by merging to main.

 ### Versioning